madhavms/Optimize-React-Performance/README.md

 This is a React project which implements a basic basic web based counter, making use of Context Provider API for state management.
 This project demonstrates how the unwanted renders are avoided when the state changes.

-It can be seen that the children of the components subscribed to the provider(parent component) wont re-render in the below scenarios:
+Generally if the child components are wrapped using a Context Provider the, the child components will be re-rendered when the state changes even if the state is not consumed.

+To aviod unwanted re-rendering of child components either of the below two steps can be used:

-1. When the child component is memoized using React.memo().
+1. Memoize the child component using React.memo().

-2. When the child component was passed to the parent component as a render prop.
+2. Pass down the child components as render props from the parent.

 ### Context Provider: